Skip to Content Skip to Footer

 Purpose

 The purpose of the Clayton State University Library Collection Development Policy is to support the educational, instructional and research goals of its students, faculty and staff.
-The Collection Development policy provides the framework for selecting, acquiring and managing the resources necessary to achieve the goals of the University.
+The Collection Development policy provides the framework for selecting, acquiring and managing the resources necessary to achieve the goals of the university.

 The Clayton State University Library Collection Development Policy intends to provide general guidelines for allocating funds fairly, establishing collection levels for broad subject areas, and formulating objective selection criteria.

-This policy statement is intended to be flexible enough to respond to long- and short- range objectives of the institution as well as changes in Library operations and the publishing industry.
+This policy statement is intended to be flexible enough to respond to long- and short- range objectives of the institution as well as changes in library operations and the publishing industry.
 Periodic review of this policy will ensure that it reflects changes to academic programs.

 Policy